chills/teamkit-ux-design/README.md

 # teamkit-ux-design
 Team Kit for UX and Design -- (Creative Commons Attribution License - BY)

-Team Kit for UX and Design teams will include a range of assets to help you manage feedback on team health, culture, collaboration and individual career management.
+Team Kit for UX and Design teams is awesome!

+Find a range of assets to help you manage feedback on team health, culture, collaboration and individual career management.

+First of the ranks is Team Kit for UX and Design teams:
+* Team Health Survey
+    * Team Health Survey for Survey Monkey

+All contents of TeamKit are created under a Creative Commons Attribution Licence.
+© CATHERINE HILLS DESIGN - CHA ASSOCIATES 2018